MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 iBands("EURUSD", PERIOD_CURRENT, 20, 0, 2.0, PRICE_CLOSE);

-In multi-currency EAs, you can also specify a different currency pair.
+In a multi-currency EA, you can also specify a different currency pair.

 Notes

-• If the symbol name is wrong, the result may be INVALID_HANDLE
+• If the symbol name is wrong, the result will be INVALID_HANDLE

 • Some brokers add suffixes such as EURUSD.m